 Here’s When You Can Look Forward to Your 2020 Tax Refund

-The Internal Revenue Service will begin accepting returns on Monday, January 27.
+The Internal Revenue Service began accepting returns on Monday, January 27.
 The deadline for filing your taxes is Wednesday, April 15.

 Historically, the IRS says it issues most refunds in less than 21 calendar days after you file your return.